Time-optimal synchronisation to self-sustained oscillations under bounded control

-In the quantum context, minimum time connections are related to the quantum speed limit and the quantum brachistochrone problem, i.e. finding the protocol that connects given initial and final states in the shortest time~\cite{deffner_quantum_2017,boscain_introduction_2021,dionis_time-optimal_2023,fanchiotti_quantum_2024,morandi_optimal_2025}.
-Similar minimum time problems has been recently explored in many fields, e.g.~\cite{sun_exploring_2022,fernandez-cara_analysis_2025}; in the specific context of non-equilibrium statistical mechanics, minimum time protocols have been analysed for connecting equilibrium states and also non-equilibrium steady states~\cite{patron_thermal_2022,patron_minimum_2024,baldovin_optimal_2024}.
+In the context of quantum shortcuts, minimum time connections are related to the quantum speed limit and the quantum brachistochrone problem, i.e.~finding the protocol that connects given initial and final states in the shortest time~\cite{deffner_quantum_2017,boscain_introduction_2021,dionis_time-optimal_2023,fanchiotti_quantum_2024,morandi_optimal_2025}.
+Similar minimum time problems has been recently explored in many fields, e.g.~\cite{sun_exploring_2022,fernandez-cara_analysis_2025}; in the context of classical shortcuts, minimum time protocols have been analysed for connecting equilibrium states and also non-equilibrium steady states~\cite{plata_finite-time_2020,patron_thermal_2022,patron_minimum_2024,baldovin_optimal_2025}.
 Yet, optimising the connection towards a time-dependent state in the presence of a non-holonomic constraint remains a challenge.

-In this work, we address the above challenge by optimising, in terms of connection time, the synchronisation of the general class of non-linear oscillators described by the Liénard equation to its limit cycle, by applying a bounded external force.
-Optimal control theory is the mathematical framework to address this problem.
+We address the above challenge by optimising, in terms of connection time, the synchronisation of the general class of non-linear oscillators described by the Liénard equation to its limit cycle, by applying a bounded external force.
+Optimal control theory is the mathematical framework for this problem.
 Specifically, we are dealing with a minimum time problem, which can be solved using Pontryagin's Maximum Principle (PMP)~\cite{pontryagin_mathematical_1987,liberzon_calculus_2012,boscain_introduction_2021}.
-PMP provides necessary conditions for the optimal control, i.e. the optimal driving force that minimises the connection time to the limit cycle and the corresponding optimal trajectory of the system in phase space.
+PMP provides necessary conditions for the optimal control, i.e.~the optimal driving force that minimises the connection time to the limit cycle and the corresponding optimal trajectory of the system in phase space.

 After presenting the Liénard equation, we seek the fastest synchronisation to its limit cycle.
 PMP allows us to derive key analytical results and find the general structure of the optimal driving: the optimal protocol is always bang-bang, alternating time windows with $F(t)=\pm K$.
 Notably, a very complex optimal control structure emerges as the bound decreases, with an increasing number of bangs.
-Though the analytical results are derived for the general Liénard equation, we always illustrate numerical results using the paradigmatic van der Pol oscillator.
+The analytical results are derived for the general Liénard equation, and are illustrated in the paradigmatic case of van der Pol's oscillator.